Jay I. Kislak: Sothebys auction

 Jay I. Kislak's substantial collection extended far beyond the nearly 4,000 items he donated to the Library of Congress.
 His collection included impressionist, modernist, and contemporary art and prints, photographs, designs, books and manuscripts.
 Sotheby’s departments are currently consigning many of works from the collection, including Richard Diebenkorn’s Berkeley Six, Raoul Dufy’s Les Martigues, Mary Cassatt’s Girl in a Hat with a Black Ribbon, Diego Giacometti’s Hommage à Böcklin console, William Bourne’s A Regiment for the Sea and Daniel Giraud Elliot’s Monograph of the Felidae or Family of Cats.

 In addition to the Library of Congress, Kislak donated to multiple institutions of higher learning, including the University of Miami, Miami Dade College, Florida State University, the University of Pennsylvania, and the University of Florida.

 Kislak Center at the University of Miami and Freedom Tower at Miami Dade College

 The Kislak Center at the University of Miami Libraries was established with original source materials related to the history of the early Americas.

 The gift established a partnership between the University of Miami and Miami Dade College.

 Kislak Center at the University of Pennsylvania Libraries

-Jay I. Kislak and the Kislak Family Foundation donated $5.5 million to the Pennsylvania State University Libraries to complete the renovation of the 5th and 6th floors of the Van Pelt-Dietrich Library Center and also contributed to ongoing Kislak Center programming.
-Additionally, Kislak gifted the Penn State Libraries books from the library of Jacques Auguste de Thou.
+Jay I. Kislak and the Kislak Family Foundation donated $5.5 million to the University of Pennsylvania Libraries in Philadelphia to complete the renovation of the 5th and 6th floors of the Van Pelt-Dietrich Library Center and also contributed to ongoing Kislak Center programming.
+Additionally, Kislak gifted the Penn Libraries books from the library of Jacques Auguste de Thou.